 Smart Links Presentations

-With Smart Links, you can share sales content from within LinkedIn.
+With Smart Links, you can share sales resources from within Navigator.
 Your recipients can see the content without downloading, and you can track who has viewed what.

-This feature lets you connect with every potential prospect through your company’s combined network.
+This feature lets you connect with every potential prospect through your company’s combined network of resources.

-Here’s a 7-step process that you can implement to optimize your corporate LinkedIn Sales Navigator Licenses and the ROI you need:
+Here’s an 8-step process that you can implement to optimize your corporate Navigator Licenses and the ROI you need:

 - Define your social selling goals and KPIs – if you don’t start here, everything else is random acts of social.

-- Create lists that help to organize your sales leads through the sales process
+- Create lists that help to organize your sales leads through your process.

-- Perfect the search filters beyond title and location
+- Perfect the advanced search filters beyond title and location.

-- Align Sales Navigator with your current sales tools and methodology.
+- Align Navigator with your current sales tools and methodology.

 - Develop a playbook for your team with customizable templates and a daily activity LinkedIn checklist that includes: